narengan/cis/about.md

  Caching stores static web content closest to the visitor, thus significantly enhancing the performance of the website.
 A globally distributed delivery environment enables web content owners to provide a seamless experience.

  ### Origin and Edge Servers
  An **origin** server is a computer running one or more programs that are designed to listen for and process incoming Internet requests.
 An origin server can take on all the responsibility of serving up the content for an Internet property such as a website.
+The origin server is represented as an IP address or a DNS name at which the application is exposed on the Internet.
+This could be a virtual or physical server, or even a local load balancer that is proxying multiple backend servers that the application runs on.

  Static content is stored on an **edge** server that is hosted by a caching service provider.
 Caching uses a variety of technologies to optimize the website experience such as Automatic static content caching, quick cache purge, and edge cache expire TTL.
+The edge servers also implement WAF (if enabled) and DDoS mitigation functions when the proxy mode is in effect.

  ### Caching Options
  Caching options include: